Configure suspicious user activity detection in NetApp Ransomware Resilience

 -

-Select Include optional attributes.
-You can also include email address, telephone number, role, state, country, department, photo, manager DN, or groups.
+If you select Include optional attributes, you can also add an email address, telephone number, role, state, country, department, photo, manager DN, or groups.

 Select Advanced to add an optional search query.